Understanding the analysis of cave diving accidents is crucial for divers to prevent their recurrence in the future.

 Depth and Narcosis

-Several divers lost their lives at depths more than 150 ft or about 45 meters.
+Several divers lost their lives at depths over 150 feet or about 45 meters.
 Standard diving procedures consisted of air dives with air decompression.

-Many early deaths were caused by narcosis since deep diving was already a dangerous activity due to the limited amount of time available to address emergencies.
+Many early deaths were caused by narcosis since deep diving was already dangerous due to the limited time available to address emergencies.

 Lack of Cave Diving Lights And Poor Quality